All of Softjax¶

 We replace the heaviside function with differentiable surrogate such as the sigmoid function $\sigma(x) = \frac{1}{1+e^{-x}}$.
 While the sigmoid is the canonical example for mapping a real number to a SoftBool, Softjax provides additional surrogates.

-In the above case, the linear and quintic relaxations have the advantage of altering the original function only in a bounded region, a property that can be desireble in some cases.
+In the above case, the c0 and c2 relaxations have the advantage of altering the original function only in a bounded region, a property that can be desirable in some cases.

 Given the concept of a SoftBool, a probabilistic surrogate for binary logical operations such as jax.numpy.equal and jax.numpy.greater is obtained by simply shifting the sigmoid.